akhiln28/ontology_assignment2/README.md

 # ontology_assignment2

+## new files added
-### CountryCode.js contains function that returns lat lon range for that country
+- CountryCode.js contains function that returns lat lon range for that country
+- mapData.js get and parse data for map